mgkid3310/AWESome/README.md

 altitude difference and relative vertical speed will be shown
 for ATC controller to provide target information to pilots or
 coordinate intercepts.

+GCI automatically classifies unknown aircraft as bogie, and
+once the bogie launches a missile at friendly aircraft the
+contact is classified as bandit.
+To manually perform this
+task, use keybind "AWESome ATC -> Classify as hostile" when
+clicking on a radar marker.
+This will classify the contact
+as bandit, and when clicked again its classification will
+be reverted to its original state.
+Using this feature, it
+is possible to classify any contact as bandit when required
+and revert a blue-on-blue contact back to its original state.
 &nbsp;

 4. ATIS (Automatic Terminal Information Service)